 One of the most common headaches contractors have to manage on the road to payment is the collection of lien waivers.
 In order for the contractor to receive payment, often, the property owner (or lender) will require the general contractor to collect lien waivers from all of the subs and suppliers who have done work on the project.

 Typically, payment chain visibility will get pretty murky after the first-tier subcontractors.
 This makes sense – when a subcontractor hires a supplier or another subcontractor, the contractor might not necessarily know.
 Still, those lower tiered parties will have the right to file a lien.

 Already, it’s not that uncommon for retainage to represent the entire profit margin on a job (or at least a significant margin of it).
 That means contractors run the risk of breaking even or even losing money on the job if their customer plays games with retainage funds.

 Subcontractors’ Payment Challenges

 For a sub or a supplier, when funds are making their way through the payment chain (much more on the payment chain below), it can feel like a game of Plinko.
 Whether or not payment actually makes it all the way down into their hands might be a matter of luck.
 Unfortunately, these challenges can cause a lot of strain on a subcontractor’s cash flow.

-No, seriously!
 The higher the party is in the payment chain, the closer they are to the money.
 In order for a subcontractor or supplier to receive payment, the owner has to make good on their promise to pay the contractor, then that contractor has to make payment too.

 The Likelihood of Slow Payment

 It’s not uncommon at all for a sub to go a month, 45 days, even 60 days before receiving payment for their work.
 This credit-heavy system places an excruciating burden on a subcontractor or supplier.

 The Threat of Non-Payment